 Visitors to Lisbon are spoilt for choice.
 It is a fantastic city for tourists, with plenty to see and do.
 While unwinding in the suburb of Benfica for 5 weeks last September, I often made trips in to the city centre or Belem and never grew bored or ran out of things to do.
-But Lisbon is also an exceedingly convenient place to take day trips from, with a variety of fun day trips possible.
+But it is also exceedingly convenient to take day trips from Lisbon, with a variety of fun day trips possible.
 As a base to explore, connected by cheap and sprawling public transport, a traveller interested in seeing more of Portugal couldn’t ask for more.

 Here are 4 great, yet different, day trips from Lisbon that you can make to spice up your visit.
 Now I know, while this list is far from complete, these 4 were places that I visited during my time in Lisbon and would highly recommend.